 Medical Aid in Dying (MAiD)

-Medical aid in dying involves the administration of medications by a doctor or a specialized nurse practitioner (SNP), at the patient’s request, in order to relieve their suffering by hastening death.
+Medical aid in dying (MAiD) involves the administration of medications by a doctor or a specialized nurse practitioner (SNP), at the patient’s request, in order to relieve their suffering by hastening death.

 Who is this service aimed at?